leanton/thesismsu/README.md

-thesismsu
+Thesis
 =========

-Thesis @ Lomonosov MSU
+This is my graduate work @ Lomonosov Moscow State University.

+More information to be added.
+Thesis is written in Russian.